holisticnetworking/title-to-terms/readme.txt

 	~ User-selectable taxonomy for each post type registered to WordPress, and each taxonomy registered to that post type.
 * 4.1 ~ Refactoring code for efficiency and caching.
 Also:
         ~ Creating option to either maintain possessive apostrophes or not.
+        ~ Creating a minimum length option, so smaller words do not get converted.

 == Upgrade Notice ==